regisphilibert/rp_hugo/content/post/css-layout-masonry/index.md

 You can set a gutter and a rule and style their respective colors.
 You can define the column number or just set a width and let them adjust.
 And who knows ?
-You may be part of the lucky few who don't have requirement n°2 in your project, and in this case, your champion is undeniably Multi-column and its impressive {{% a_blank "browser compatibility" "https://caniuse.com/#feat=multicolumn" %}}.
+You may be part of the lucky few who don't have requirement n°2 in your project, and in this case, your champion is undeniably Multi-column and its impressive [browser compatibility](https://caniuse.com/#feat=multicolumn).
 And all it would take is this :
 ~~~css
 .wall{